agraef/midizap/README.md

 One pitfall here is that character strings in double quotes are just a shorthand for the corresponding X key codes, ignoring case.
 Thus, e.g., `"abc"` actually denotes the keysym sequence `XK_a XK_b XK_c`, as does `"ABC"`.
 So in either case the *lowercase* string `abc` will be output.
 To output uppercase letters, it is always necessary to add one of the shift modifiers to the output sequence.
 E.g., `XK_Shift_L/D "abc"` will output `ABC` in uppercase.

-In *data mode* only a single sequence is output whenever the message value increases or decreases.
-At the end of the sequence, all down keys will be released.
+In *data mode* only a single sequence is output whenever the message value changes.
+So there's no separate "release" sequence, and at the end of the sequence, *all* down keys will be released.
+Instead, data mode distinguishes between *increments* and *decrements* of the input value and outputs the corresponding sequence for each unit change.
 For instance, the following translations move the cursor left or right whenever the volume controller (`CC7`) decreases and increases, respectively.
 Also, the number of times one of these keys is output corresponds to the actual change in the value.
-Thus, if in the example `CC7` increases by 4, say, the program will press (and release) `XK_Right` four times, moving the cursor 4 positions to the right.
+Thus, if in the example `CC7` increases by 4, say, the program will press (and release) `XK_Right` four times in close succession, moving the cursor in the focused window four positions to the right.

 ~~~
 CC7- XK_Left
 CC7+ XK_Right
 ~~~

 Incremental `CC` messages are treated in an analogous fashion, but in this case the increment or decrement is determined directly by the input message.
-One example for this type of controller is the big jog wheel (`CC60`) on some Mackie-like devices, which can be processed as follows (using `<` and `>` in lieu of `-` and `+` as the increment flag of the `CC` message):
+One example for this type of controller is the big jog wheel (`CC60`) on some Mackie devices, which can be processed as follows (using `<` and `>` in lieu of `-` and `+` as the increment flag of the `CC` message):

 ~~~
 CC60< XK_Left
 CC60> XK_Right
 ~~~

-The corresponding "bidirectional" translations, which are indicated with the `=` and `~` flags, are rarely used with keyboard and mouse translations.
-Same goes for the special `SHIFT` token.
+The corresponding "bidirectional" translations, which are indicated with the `=` and `~` flags, are mostly used with MIDI translations; the same goes for the special `SHIFT` token.
 Thus we'll discuss these in later sections, see *MIDI Translations* and *Shift State* below.

 In data mode, input messages can also have a *step size* associated with them, which has the effect of downscaling changes in the parameter value.
 The default step size is 1 (no scaling).
 To change it, the desired step size is written in brackets immediately after the message token and before the increment flag.
 A step size *k* indicates that the translation is executed whenever the input value has changed by *k* units.
 For instance, to slow down the cursor movement in the example above by a factor of 4: